hero background image

 Business risk

 Organizations prioritizing risk mitigation should probably opt for a phased or parallel ERP implementation.
-This way, they can get familiar with the new system and integrate it into their specific business processes, or revert back to their legacy system if the rollout fails.
+This way, they can get familiar with the new system and integrate it into their specific business operations and processes, or revert back to their legacy system if the rollout fails.

 Expected ROI

-The big bang strategy represents a shortcut to fully seizing the benefits of large-scale ERP implementation without delays and maximizing the return on investment.
-However, even a phased, hybrid, or pilot rollout focusing on the most critical and profitable functions might generate considerable ROI.
+The big bang strategy represents a shortcut to fully seizing the benefits of large-scale ERP implementation without delays and maximizing the return on investment.However, a phased, hybrid, or pilot rollout focusing on the most critical and profitable functions can also deliver significant ROI while spreading investment and risk over time.

 ERP system implementation lifecycle